UK: Boris Johnson vows to 'come down hard on crime' | The China Post

 Read more: Johnson woos ‘best and brightest’ immigrants amid Brexit worries

-The UK has seen a rise in knife crime this year, and Johnson has called for tougher sentencing to those carrying knives as well as for “serious sexual and violent offenders.”
+The UK has seen a rise in knife crime this year, and Johnson has called for tougher sentencing for those carrying knives as well as for “serious sexual and violent offenders.”

 Johnson has also moved to boost the UK’s struggling police force, which has seen a steady decline in officer numbers under the Conservative government over the last ten years.
 According to UK government figures, the number of police officers has dropped from over 140,000 in 2009 to just over 120,000 last year.